NerdyBread/Python-DataStructures/README.md

 ## What is it?

-This repository containa simple implementations of data structures written in Python3
+This repository containa simple implementations of data structures written in Python3.

-I'm hoping it will give a baseline for people looking to learn data structures
+I'm hoping it will give a baseline for people looking to learn data structures.

 As of now it contains: